jmjry/social-feed/README.md

 ![Screenshot 2022-03-25 at 21 05 25](https://user-images.githubusercontent.com/86608354/160200652-4d36499e-0b35-44ea-8067-c77012b8b4d4.png)

+On the left of the screen I've added a Sidebar to provide easier navigation for Users.
+New pages will be added in the future to improve User Experience when navigating the site.

 ### Feature 10 - Navigation Bar

 ![Screenshot 2022-03-25 at 21 05 51](https://user-images.githubusercontent.com/86608354/160200687-bb0d20f2-6bb0-49c2-83f4-e948d5ccb08e.png)

+The navigation bar presents the page name, Social, Feed, Post, User and Logout.
+All of the links work as intended and provide simple navigation for users.

 ## Features to implement in future versions

 ### Messaging

+In the future I would want to implement user interaction such as Messaging and Commenting on posts.
+These feartures would make users use the platform more often, build regular users and increase the amount of content being posted.

 ### Following

+Following users and viewing profiles would increase useage and improve expereience.
+With this addition all types of users could improve their content offering and use the site to leverage their requirements.

 ### - Video

+With the addition of Video media uploads users would have a wider range of content available to post.
+This would help improve content variety and assist with growing the user base.

 ## Technologies used